A GUIDE TO WEDDING FLOWERS

 Over the past decade our studio has designed flower arrangements for hundreds of weddings, each event a unique creative production of its own.
 A Guide to Wedding Flowers takes you behind the scenes on five special weddings as we demonstrate the creative process behind designing beautiful wedding flowers as well as tried-and-tested practical techniques for making arrangements.

-This course is suitable for anyone interested in learning how to design wedding flowers - whether you are creating arrangements for your own wedding or starting a flower studio or shop under your own brand.
+anyone creating arrangements for THEIR own wedding or starting a flower studio or shop under your own brand

 — Bridal Bouquet (May) —